CellSMB/CardiacMyofibrilsInduceShearStress/README.md

 To run simulation

 1) have conda, miniconda, or Anaconda installed.

-2) run "conda env create --name envname --file=environment.yaml" with .yml file provided
+2) run "conda env create --name envname --file=environment.yaml" with ".yml" file provided

 3) run "conda activate envname"

 4) open _Sim.py
     4.1) scan to bottom of script to enter "tests = ["test"]" and "r = 800" as required for test case and refinement level required.
+            "r = 800" refers to the .msh file used.
+This is a mesh file from Gmesh.

     4.2) "test" will provide the unaxial control, "0" or "4" regions have been provided for simulation as well.
+These require local storage of ".npy" files in the "_npy" folder.
             For other tests please see the link below and download the region of interest.
+            Then palce this .npy into the "_npy" folder.

-5) visualisations will be saved in the provided "_bp/" folder for open in Paraview
+6) visualisations will be saved in the provided "_bp/" folder for open in Paraview 6.1) Load required folder into Paraview by clicking "Open" in top left.
+            Then select folder (i.e. "_SIG") and open.
+            Click the blue "Apply" button then change "solid colour" to required visual (i.e. "S - Cauchy Stress [kPa]").
+            Then change component from "Magnitude" to whichever value interseted in (i.e. "0" is sig_xx, "1" is sig_xy).

-6) for plotting and other data please see relevant script below.
+7) for plotting and other data please see relevant script below (i.e. _plotStress.py).

 Segmentation data can be viewed here: https://doi.org/10.26188/31883983